InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Analysis and Discussion

 \subsection{Conclusion}

-In this work, we address the challenge of increasing the language coverage of instruction-tuned LLMs by introducing the Instruct-Align framework, also known as (IA)$^1$.
-We demonstrate that (IA)$^1$ allows an instruction-tuned LLM to effectively learn unseen languages through cross-lingual alignment using a diverse set of alignment-based cross-lingual instructions.
-To prevent catastrophic forgetting, (IA)$^1$ incorporates a continual learning approach through experience replay, which retains a small amount of past instruction-tuned data.
-Based on our experiment results on two Indonesian local languages benchmarks, (IA)$^1$ effectively and efficiently improves the understanding of the 7 novel Indonesian local languages, improving the language understanding performance on these languages by $\sim$5\% accuracy and weighted F1 score.
-(IA)$^1$ displays a better forward transfer performance to other unseen Indonesian local languages by a significant margin compared to the baseline.
-Lastly, we ablate (IA)$^1$ and demonstrate the effectiveness of various alignment-based cross-lingual instructions compared to the traditional masked language modeling (MLM) for learning novel languages with a limited amount of data.
-Our work contributes to the progression of language adaptation methods for instruction-tuned LLMs and opens up the possibility of adapting underrepresented low-resource languages into existing instruction-tuned LLMs.
+In this work, we address the challenge of increasing the language coverage of instruction-tuned LLMs by introducing a crosslingual continual instruction tuning method, InstructAlign.
+We demonstrate that InstructAlign allows an instruction-tuned LLM to effectively learn novel languages through alignment-based crosslingual instruction tuning objectives while retaining the existing multitask and multilingual abilities.
+Based on our experiment results on four Indonesian local languages datasets, InstructAlign effectively improves the understanding of novel Indonesian local languages, improving the language understanding performance on novel languages by $\sim$5-10\% weighted F1 score and also demonstrates a better forward transfer performance to other unseen Indonesian local languages by a significant margin.
+In addition, we analyze various objectives of InstructAlign and demonstrate the effectiveness of alignment-based crosslingual instruction tuning objectives compared to the traditional masked language modeling (MLM) for learning novel languages with a limited amount of data.
+Our work contributes to the advancement of language adaptation methods for instruction-tuned LLMs, especially for underrepresented languages.